larisaescobar/public/content/users/commander/Settings/SpaceConfiguration/SpaceFeatures.md

 Space features section allows to add additional details that can later be assigned to individual spaces.
 It will be visible within a booking module under the specific room numbers.

 Space features can provide information regarding what type of view a room might have (e.g. street view, sea view), whether a room has a bath, shower or other amenities.

+The following items are present in the Space feature constructor:

 **Name:** the name of the feature